Qovery/Replibyte/website/docs/how-replibyte-works.md

         RepliByte->>RepliByte: 4.
 Compress data (optional)
         RepliByte->>RepliByte: 5.
 Encrypt data (optional)
     end
-    RepliByte->>AWS S3 (Bridge): 6.
+    RepliByte->>AWS S3 (Datastore): 6.
 Upload obfuscated dump data
-    RepliByte->>AWS S3 (Bridge): 7.
+    RepliByte->>AWS S3 (Datastore): 7.
 Write index file
 ```

-1. RepliByte connects to the _PostgreSQL Source_ database and makes a full SQL dump of it.
+1. RepliByte connects to the PostgreSQL Source database and makes a full SQL dump of it.
 2. RepliByte receives the SQL dump, parse it, and generates random/fake information in real-time.
-3. RepliByte streams and uploads the modified SQL dump in real-time on AWS S3.
+3. RepliByte streams and uploads the modified SQL dumps in real-time on AWS S3.
-4. RepliByte keeps track of the uploaded SQL dump by writing it into an index file.
+4. RepliByte keeps track of the uploaded SQL dumps by writing it into an index file.

----
+## How loading a Replibyte dump works

 Once at least a replica from the source PostgreSQL database is available in the S3 bucket, RepliByte can use and inject it into the
 destination PostgreSQL database.